psuvillager/rot13/README.md

 # rot13
-A Chrome extension to encrypt/decrypt rot13 text in place.
+A clone of this Chrome extension to encrypt/decrypt rot13 text in place: [rot13](https://chrome.google.com/webstore/detail/rot13/bahejodllcomogcpgnidcdaiidfmhomh "Rot13").
-You can install it [here](https://chrome.google.com/webstore/detail/rot13/bahejodllcomogcpgnidcdaiidfmhomh "Rot13").